Sedation Dentistry Helps You Relax in the Chair

 A frenum is a fold of tissue or muscle connecting the lips, cheek or tongue to the jawbone.
 The most common places to find frenums are at the midline between the front top teeth, the bottom front teeth or connecting the tongue to the lower jawbone.
 A frenectomy is the removal of one of these folds of tissue.
 Sometimes a frenum can be attached too close to the teeth on the gums causing either recession or spaces between teeth.
 The frenectomy procedure involves the removal of the tissue attachment between the teeth.

+Do you have a "gummy smile?" you may need a gingivectomy.
 A gingivectomy is a periodontal surgery performed to treat severe cases of gum disease, also known as periodontitis, that do not respond to antibiotics or root planing alone.
 This procedure is necessary when the gums have pulled away from the teeth, creating deep pockets.
 Plaque and tartar often form in these pockets, causing gum disease.
 If the disease is left untreated, it progresses to the point that it damages the roots of the teeth and potentially leads to tooth loss.
 The gingivectomy procedure is designed to remove loose or diseased gum tissue in order to prevent tooth loss.

 In cases where the eyeteeth will not erupt spontaneously, Dr. West and the Orthodontist work together to get these unerupted eyeteeth to erupt.
 The most common scenario calls for the orthodontist to place braces on the teeth (at least the upper arch).
 A space will be opened to provide room for the impacted tooth to be moved into its proper position in the dental arch.
 If the baby eyetooth has not fallen out already, it is usually left in place until the space for the adult eyetooth is ready.
 Once the space is ready, the orthodontist will refer the patient to Dr. West to have the impacted eyetooth exposed and bracketed.
 Our 3D conebeam CT machine helps us identify exactly where the tooth is so that the proper procedure is performed, ensuring that the tooth is surrounded by healthy bone and gum.